dobriak/dobriak-hugo/content/post/automated-advanced-dcos-installation.md

 For brevity, I am going to list the ones we are interested in here:

 + firewalld disabled.
 + Docker version 1.9.x to 1.11.x.
-This is important, DC/OS version 1.8.x will work **only** with those version of the Docker engine.
+This is important, DC/OS version 1.8.x will work **only** with those versions of the Docker engine.
 + OverlayFS storage driver.
 + Password-less sudo enabled
 + SELinux in Permissive or Disabled mode